petrodlc/test/docs/Documentation/Spectra/Methods/normalize.md

 Normalize signal and background for each spectrum.

-Compute the norm of the signal function.
+Compute the norm of the signal function, then divide signal an backgroun intensities (incluing.
 The norm used is